The Bay Area’s Best Yoga Classes for Mama & Baby

 - Connect with other mothers who are at all stages of pregnancy and early parenting.

-- Become informed and make the best birth choices for you and your baby.
+- Become informed and make the best choices for you and your baby.

 - Improve your postpartum recovery and bring mindfulness to your parenting.

-Prenatal yoga links postures (asana) and breathing exercises (pranayama) to create awareness of your own mind, body and spirit, and the spirit of your baby.
-Because of this, yoga is ideal preparation for giving birth.
-Additionally, our prenatal yoga program is taught in a way that will help you access your own intuitive understanding of birth.
+Yoga links postures (asana) and breathing exercises (pranayama) to create awareness of your own mind, body and spirit, and the spirit of your baby.
+Because of this, yoga is ideal preparation for giving birth and for postnatal health.

-These classes are taught by Nationally certified teachers in accordance to the American Medical Association’s “Guide for Exercise During Pregnancy,” and are safe for all fitness levels.
+Led by nationally certified teachers in accordance to the American Medical Association’s “Guide for Exercise During Pregnancy,” our classes are safe for all fitness levels.

 During pregnancy ligaments around the joints become loose and soft.
 Care should therefore be taken not to overstretch the body.
 The abdomen should remain relaxed and soft at all times to allow room for the growing baby, the placenta and space for the adjustment of the internal organs.